Who doesn't love to eat cookie dough? Especially when it's oatmeal raisin, eggless and safe to eat!

 And for the tweens and teens, the fun is in not only eating the cookie dough, but in the making it!
 It's easy to make and there is no oven required.

 But the fun doesn’t doesn’t stop there!
-No only can you play with this cookie dough, you can also use it as a topping on ice cream or yogurt (with a cherry on top!)
+Not only can you play with this cookie dough, but you can also use it as a topping on ice cream or yogurt (with a cherry on top!)
 Everything's better with a cherry on top.

-And if you want to get your kids eating more fruit, then there's no cookie ingredient better than California Raisins.
-I recommend serving this edible oatmeal cookie dough as a dip with fruit.
+And if you want to get your kids to eat more fruit, I recommend serving this edible oatmeal cookie dough as a dip with fruit.
 Try it with apple slices- it's a match made in heaven!

 📋 Oatmeal Raisin Edible Cookie Dough Recipe